-The roadway was chip sealed in June, which will keep the roadway in good condition for years to come.
+The roadway was chip sealed in June 2019, which will keep the roadway in good condition for years to come.
 Roadways markings were repainted at that time.
-Landscaping, sidewalks and trail connections were completed this July.
+Landscaping, sidewalks and trail connections were completed that July.

 Landscaping work included planting 53 new trees that are beneficial to the local ecosystem.
 The past landscaping required significant water and manpower to maintain.
 The area was also home to a large number of invasive species and unhealthy trees.
 Drought-tolerant grasses and native trees (Ponderosa Pine and Bur Oak) were incorporated to reduce water use and maintenance.

 All new trees and landscaping are irrigated with sustainable irrigation systems with climate-sensing technology, saving Missoula taxpayer dollars.

 The shared-use path runs along the west side of Van Buren Street and sidewalks line the east side of the street.

 Additional work included retaining walls, storm drain, lighting, signing, pavement markings, and an irrigation system.
 The entire project area extended from Broadway to just south of Poplar Street.

 Artist Lillian Nelson was commissioned by The Missoula Public Art Committee to complete a mural on the retaining wall at the interchange.
 The mural will span 113 feet and portrays the gap between Mount Sentinel and Mount Jumbo as Salish and Kootenai hunting parties once knew it.
 Rattlesnake residents provided the funding for the project.

 The Montana Department of Transportation is grateful to the Missoula community and Rattlesnake residents for their patience and continued involvement during the project.